stevieyu/flashbang/README.md

 | **Bang data strategy**    | Two-tier (min for SW, full for UI)        | Single bundle                         | Single bundle                         | Top bangs in worker, full set client-side             |
 | **License**               | AGPL-3.0                                  | MIT                                   | MIT                                   | MIT                                                   |

-The other tools have a fundamental architectural problem: they treat bang redirects as a page.
-When you type `!g kittens`, unduck, unduckified, and rebang all load a full HTML page — CSS, JavaScript, UI framework, analytics — parse your query client-side, and then redirect.
-That's the wrong abstraction.
-A bang redirect is not a page, it's a routing decision.
+Flashbang's key architectural difference: when you type `!g kittens`, unduck, unduckified, and rebang all load a full HTML page — CSS, JavaScript, UI framework, analytics — parse your query client-side, and then redirect.
+Flashbang's philosophy is that a bang redirect is not a page, it's a routing decision.
 It should never touch the rendering pipeline.

-Flashbang solves this by separating the two concerns entirely.
-A thin Service Worker handles redirects — it intercepts the navigation request before the browser even begins rendering.
-The settings UI is a completely separate bundle that only loads when you actually visit the page.
+A Service Worker intercepts the request before the browser begins rendering, and the settings UI is a separate bundle that only loads when you actually visit the page.

-Rebang deserves a special mention: it has a hybrid mode where a Cloudflare Worker handles the top 1,297 bangs at the edge, falling back to client-side for the rest.
-But if your bang isn't in that top set, you get worse performance than unduck or unduckified (full React page load + redirect).
-And even when it hits the edge, you're still limited by Cloudflare's network latency on every single search.
-For something you use dozens of times a day, having it run locally is incomparably better — you don't rely on a hosting provider, and routing every search through a third-party edge server is arguably not great for privacy either.
-Rebang does have autocomplete, but it's built into its webpage — you search the bang database on the rebang.online page itself.
-It doesn't expose a `/suggest` endpoint, so your browser's address bar never sees it.
-Flashbang's `/suggest` endpoint plugs into the browser's native suggestion UI, meaning bang completions and web search results appear directly in your address bar without ever visiting the page.
-It's worth noting that rebang's privacy page states "zero logging", "no analytics", "no backend server", and that "all redirects happen entirely in your browser".
-However, their own architecture shows that every request goes through a Cloudflare Worker for a lookup — it redirects the top 1,297 bangs at the edge and falls through to the client for the rest.
-Plausible analytics is also present on the page, and the client fallback loads a full React app with Tailwind and heavy logic just for redirects.
-These observations are based on their public source code and documentation.

-Flashbang has zero tracking (even hosted version).
-Some of the other tools include third-party analytics (Plausible, Cloudflare Web Analytics) on each search - it's unclear whether these can be disabled without self-hosting.

-> **Note:** Analytics information is accurate at time of writing.
-These projects may have since changed their tracking behavior.
+> **Note:** Comparison data is accurate at time of writing.
+These projects are actively developed and may have changed since.

 ## Acknowledgments